 It has a savoury, umami, hot, and slightly numbing taste.
 A perfect combination of tender braised tofu, minced meat and spicy sauce.

 The main difference is the sauce.
-Japanese mapo sauce does not contain Sichuan chillies and Sichuan peppercorns and is usually made of miso paste, oyster sauce, doubanjiang, and Japanese mirin, and is mild in flavour.
+Japanese mapo sauce does not contain Sichuan chillies and Sichuan peppercorns.
+It is usually made of miso paste, oyster sauce, doubanjiang, and Japanese mirin, and it has a mild flavour.

-No, you don't need to use traditional Chinese wok to cook ma po tofu.
-You can cook with any large wok or pan that you already have at home.
-We usually cook with a large non-stick wok which is quick and easy to clean up.
+No, you don't need to use a traditional Chinese wok to cook ma po tofu.
+You can use any large wok or pan that you already have at home.
+We usually use a large non-stick wok, which is quick and easy to clean up.

 Equipment